ckeditor/ckeditor4/tests/plugins/tableselection/manual/integrations/clipboard/selectall.md

 1. Undo changes.

-1. Create selection with content between brackets in table cell, paste.
+1. Create selection with content between brackets in table cell (the one with nested table), paste.

 	### Expected: